tldr-pages/tldr/pages/linux/upower.md

 > System utility to provide power and battery information and statistics.
 > More information: <https://upower.freedesktop.org/>.

-- Dump power and battery information:
+- Display power and battery information:

 `upower --dump`